Why choose merino wool?

 As merino wool is heat-resistant, then it’s possible to iron the products at a high temperature if needed.

 Merino wool naturally dries quickly.
 Merino wool products will be dry long before your other garments are.
 Dry them flat or place on a hanger and they will be dry into time!

 The elastic properties of the merino fiber make it extremely wrinkle resistant.
 You don’t need to worry about ironing because merino products will look great no matter what.

 Merino wool is hypoallergenic fiber.
 It’s perfect if you have sensitive skin.
 It’s so soft that it is suitable for those that would normally suffer from allergic reactions.
 Products, which are made from organic certified merino wool, are the best option for kids, pets and allergic people.

 Merino wool is biodegradable

-The merino fiber will naturally decompose in soil when it is disposed.
-It takes only nine months for merino wool products to biodegrade when buried in soil.
-It will give back its nutrients into the earth.
+The merino fiber will naturally decompose in soil when it is disposed of.
+It takes only nine months for merino wool products to biodegrade when buried in the soil.
+It will give back its nutrients to the earth.

 Merino wool is UV resistant

 Merino wool naturally protects against the sun’s harmful rays.
 Unlike synthetics or cotton, merino products will keep you safe from damaging UV radiation from the sun.

 Wool Art chunky knit products are made from superfine merino wool in the highest quality.
 Because of its superior quality and craftsmanship, each product is very special.
 Wool Art products are heavenly soft, silky and smooth.
 They're extra warm and feels fabulous against the skin.
 Superfine merino wool is also absolutely beautiful as it absorbs every color shade with a rich depth.